PERFORMANCE ENERGY

 30–60g of Carbohydrates/Hour

 Make an effort to eat within 30 minutes of finishing your game.
 Protein can also help you recharge tired legs and sore muscles.
-You can opt for a smaller snack after shorter games, but for longer days, it’s best to refuel with something more substantial.
+You can opt for something smaller after shorter games, but for longer days, it’s best to refuel with something more substantial.

 Protein and Carbs